EricChandia/EricChandia/README.md

 ### 🔭 I’m currently working on:
 Refactoring study projects with React.js, Node.js, Typescript and Prisma.
-Trying to improve best practices with eslint.
+Trying to implement the best practices too.

 ##### Technologies and frameworks